TOLL FREE: 1-866-611-2665

 “Several studies in the past have shown a role of coronary CTA in determining whether the patient would need further workup with catheter angiography or if surgical treatment would ultimately be necessary.
 This multi-centre study shows that coronary CTA can be used as a clinical tool to help general practitioners or cardiologists better optimize medications and reduce the risk of unwanted outcomes like heart attack,” says Dr. Khalil Jivraj, a specialized cardiac radiologist with Mayfair Diagnostics.

-If you have chest pain, but are otherwise stable – you have no other symptoms that would indicate a heart attack or other type of health emergency – further investigation into the cause of pain is often the next step.
-Your health care practitioner has a variety of investigative and treatment options to choose from, such as lab work and medication therapy, in addition to imaging which includes exercise stress testing, myocardial perfusion imaging, CTA, etc. And, choosing an appropriate test or medication can be complicated.
+If you have chest pain but are otherwise stable – you have no other symptoms that would indicate a heart attack or other type of health emergency – further investigation into the cause of pain is often the next step.
+Your health care practitioner has a variety of investigative and treatment options to choose from, such as lab work and medication therapy, in addition to imaging.
+Exercise stress testing, myocardial perfusion imaging (MPI), and CTA imaging could all be ordered but choosing an appropriate test or medication can be complicated.

 “CTA has a very high sensitivity, in the range of 95-99%, in ruling out CAD, which means fewer false positives.
 It’s a great clinical tool to optimize a patient’s management,” says Dr. Jivraj.